 Phillips Lab of Biodiversity Genomics

-The Phillips lab is seeking to understand patterns and processes underlying speciation and diversification.
-In particular, we are trying to address several key questions:
+The Phillips lab seeks to understand patterns and processes underlying speciation and diversification.
+In particular, we address several key questions:

 -What are the causes and consequences of speciation and biodiversity?